acburdine/hideNsneak/README.md

 -------------
 All firewall rules are performed at the host level.
 All instances are restricted to port 22 upon deployment.
 In order to achieve this, a default security group is made in every AWS region named hideNsneak which is by default to the world.
 This security group should not be used for any other infrastructure.

+If there are issues dealing with existing resources causing you to not be able to deploy or destroy then cd into the terraform directory and run the following command for the resource that is giving the error

+terraform state rm (resource name)

+This removes the resource from your state allowing you to proceed but cleanup of the resource must be done manually

 License
 -------